-Wycliffe founded a group of lay preachers that became known as the Lollards (a Dutch word meaning “mumbler”).
+Wycliffe founded a group of lay preachers who became known as the Lollards (a Dutch word meaning “mumbler”).
 They wanted to bring the word of God to people directly, verbally, which was their only option in the days before the printing press was invented.
 As part of this campaign he began to translate the Bible (from Latin) into English, the first major figure to do so.
-This was a revolutionary move as it threatened to break the stranglehold priests had over the New Testament, then only available in Latin, which few outside their closed circle could understand.
+This was a revolutionary move as it threatened to break the stranglehold priests had over the Old and New Testaments, then only available in Latin, which few outside their closed circle could understand.
 Ironically Wycliffe could only deal with the Latin, as he knew no Hebrew or Greek, the Bible’s original languages.

 On 19 February 1377 (exactly 500 years before the Town Hall was ready to open) Wycliffe was summoned before William Courtenay, Bishop of London, as Ford Madox Brown depicts, “to explain the wonderful things which had streamed forth from his mouth”.
-The trial was set to take place in St Paul’s Cathedral, London but was abandoned when the mob, thinking that they heard John of Gaunt threatening the Bishop of London, caused such a riot the trial was abandoned.
+The trial was set to take place in St Paul’s Cathedral, London, but was abandoned when the mob, thinking that they heard John of Gaunt threatening the Bishop of London, caused such a riot the trial was abandoned.